 Phakic Laser Vision Correction

 Phakic intraocular lenses represent a new technology that treats nearsightedness.
-Delmar Surgical and Cosmetic Treatment Center is pleased to offer this safe and effective procedure to patients in the Wilmington, DE and Newark, DE areas.
+Delmar Surgical and Cosmetic Treatment Center is pleased to offer this safe and effective procedure to patients in the Newark, DE areas.
 In this procedure, our physicians implant a small, thin lens into the eye to improve the quality of vision.
 Phakic lenses offer an alternate option to patients who are not good candidates for LASIK surgery due to a thin cornea or a high level of myopia (nearsightedness).